lonesometraveler/pingpong/README.md

 ## note

 This library is a simple implementation of the double buffering concept and is a **work in progress**.
 I am currently using it for buffering data streams to and from SDMMC controllers on embedded platforms, but it could be used for other things.
-Thread safety have not yet been implemented.
+Thread safety have not yet been tested.
 So please take care using this library.

 ## example